Innovation & Future Thinking

 Futurists, innovators and designers will show us how to use these techniques to put theory into practice.

-You’ll study innovation practices and processes and see how they’re used by both major companies and start-ups.
+We will study innovation practices and processes and see how they’re used by both major companies and start-ups.

 Students engaging in collective signals work in class.